Serum0017/youtubedraws/readme.md

 Youtube Draws!

 To run this site, all you need to do is specify a few things.
-Create a file in the server directory called secrets.js in the following format:
+Create a file in /server called secrets.js with the following format:

 ```
 const dbUri = "a mongodb connection uri, probably starting with mongodb+srv://";